Event Bus¶

 Predictable dispatch.
 No surprise calls when refactoring class hierarchies.
 Adding a new event subclass cannot retroactively change what existing handlers see.

-O(1) per emit.
+O(1) per publish.
 No type-graph walk; one dict lookup per event.

-If you genuinely need a “match any subclass” behaviour, emit both events explicitly from the producer:
+If you genuinely need a “match any subclass” behaviour, publish both events explicitly from the producer:

 def die(self) -> None: